HOME BIRTH: THE RESEARCH

 • You can find out whether you have any of the risk factors that are likely to make home birth less safe.
 (See Am I High Risk?)

 • You can choose an attendant who has credentials comparable to those of the international midwives who have such good outcomes.
-In Illinois, the only providers licensed to attend home births (CNMs and doctors) have those credentials.

 • You can check that your provider has a relationship with a back-up obstetrician, or you can line up someone for yourself.